ohpyupi/study.security-plus/authentication.md

 * A key distribution center and provides keys with certain time limits
 * Can be affected by NTP (Network Time Protocol)

+### Biometric Authentication
+* CER (Crossover Error Rate)
+ * The point where false rejections and false acceptance are equal

 ### Authentication devices
 * Key fob
   * Displays an authentication passcode that a user enters in addition to other data such as username/password to gain access to a system or network resource